-- While you listen, take notes and observe the signs that people show when they are going to speak.
+- While you listen, take notes, and observe the signs that people show when they speak.

 I asked, “When is the next Executive Meeting?”
 Jackson replied, “This week in two days.”
 We scheduled a time to meet after the executive meeting.

-- He engaged in a challenging argument with the General Manager of Sales over unrealistic time frames for production on an item.
+- He engaged in a challenging argument with the General Manager of Sales over unrealistic time frames for producing an item.
 The CEO agreed with Jackson, and the Executive chose to change the time-frame to match Jackson’s input.

-- Jackson also reported that Nikhil had changed his behavior around him, he now seems more laid back and is allowing Jackson greater autonomy to complete the projects and speak in other Production meetings.
+- Jackson also reported that Nikhil had changed his behavior around him; he now seems more laid back and allows Jackson greater autonomy to complete the projects and speak in other Production meetings.

-- Jackson shared that in his recent Subordinate Manager Meeting – he challenged a Production Manager who was being a jerk and demeaning another employee; This made Jackson feel more in control of his meetings.
+- In his recent Subordinate Manager Meeting, Jackson shared that he challenged a Production Manager who was being a jerk and demeaning another employee; This made Jackson feel more in control of his meetings.

-- Jackson had made an 180-degree turnaround in the Executive Meetings and is now sharing and pushing the Executives to hear his points.
+- Jackson had made a 180-degree turnaround in the Executive Meetings and is now sharing and pushing the Executives to hear his points.

-- The other C-Level managers were congratulating Nikhil on promoting the right person and coaching him to be so effective.
+- The other C-Level managers congratulated Nikhil on promoting the right person and coaching him to be so effective.

 - Nikhil reported that Jackson’s on-time production has increased, and the overtime in the department has decreased – again highlighting Jackson’s skills and talents.

-The Leadership Coaching Contract lasted two more months and the metrics we created at the beginning based on observations and feedback continually improved with an average improvement of 4 points on a 10 point scale ( the Average increase was from 3 to a 7, with evidence to show the improvement).
+The Leadership Coaching Contract lasted two more months.
+The metrics we created at the beginning based on observations and feedback continually improved with an average improvement of 4 points on a 10 point scale ( the Average increase was from 3 to a 7, with evidence to show the improvement).